marcoff181/ctm/README.md

 The core of the attack is a **binary search**.
 For each of the six attack types (like JPEG, Blur, or Noise), the script doesn't just apply one strong, fixed attack.
 Instead, it intelligently searches for the "sweet spot": the **strongest attack parameter** (e.g., the lowest JPEG quality) that causes the detection function to *just* fail, while simultaneously ensuring the image's perceptual quality (measured by **WPSNR**) remains above a minimum threshold.
 This process is repeated with **masks**, applying the attack only to specific regions (like edges or noisy areas) where the watermark is likely hidden and the visual changes are less noticeable.

+### ROC calculation

+The computation of the ROC curve differs from the implementation explained in the challenge rules by adding a new null hypothesis ($H_{0}$) which is the extraction of the watermark from an attacked original (unwatermarked) image.

+We felt the need to add this step as it would create a AUC of 1.0 without it and it helps make the ROC curve more representative of real-world performance.

 ## Example Workflow

 1. **Embed watermark:**